Welcome to our homes

 Elvira Rota Village from the air.
 From left, A:Farmyard; B:Main admin buildings; C:Holy Family Chapel; D:Garden of Remembrance; E:Hall and laundry; F:Residents’ wings; G: Pino’s Place (for dual diagnosis residents); H: Riding arena; I:Sensory Garden; J:Labyrinth; K:Boma and chimes; L:Settling ponds; M:Wetlands and dam; N:Pecan nut orchard.

 LITTLE EDEN has established a convent for the Sisters of the Imitation of Christ (an Indian order).
-Three nuns are in permanent residence, and provide valuable assistance in caring for the children and helping out with activities designed to stimulate their development.
+Four nuns are in permanent residence, and provide valuable assistance in caring for the children and helping out with activities designed to stimulate their development.

 Each home has its own chapel where visitors are welcome to attend Sunday Mass; alongside each is a Garden of Remembrance, bearing plaques in memory of every resident who lived and died in our homes.